Félix Díaz (cacique): Land conflict of 2010

 The governor of Formosa, Gildo Insfrán, in 2010 promoted the construction of a student institute attached to the National University of Formosa, to be built near the Pilcomayo national park.
 The Qom community of La Primavera claimed to have title to this land, and conflict broke out on commencement of the work.
 Díaz and other Qom residents closed the National Route 86 road as a protest, arguing that the Argentine constitution granted indigenous peoples the rights to their ancestral lands.
 The construction works were halted pending a decision of the Argentine Supreme Court.
-On 23 November 2010 while Díaz and other Qom were holding a demonstration on the site, members of a family named Celía arrived to claim that they had title to the land.
+On 23 November 2010, while Díaz and other Qom were holding a demonstration on the site, members of a family named Celía arrived to claim that they had title to the land.
 There were incidents and shots were fired, with Qom and police both complaining of aggression against them.
 While the provincial police were removing obstructions on the route, a Qom, Roberto López, and a police officer were killed.
 Díaz and 23 other Qom faced criminal charges of occupying and taking over lands.

-After these incidents Díaz with his community moved their protest to the city of Buenos Aires, but no public or governmental body paid attention to the issue, with the exception of Florencio Randazzo who met Félix Díaz.
+After these incidents, Díaz and his community moved their protest to the city of Buenos Aires, but no public or governmental body paid attention to the issue, with the exception of Florencio Randazzo who met Félix Díaz.
 Pope Francis, concerned by the seriousness of the events, also met Díaz.
-In spite of this the threats to the Qom did not cease.
+In spite of these meetings, the threats to the Qom did not cease.

 The Supreme Court of Justice arranged a public hearing for 7 March 2012, which set out the issues regarding the territories and the violence against the natives.
 Díaz' defense lawyer argued that the prosecution had ignored the evidence presented by Díaz, accepting only the police testimonies.
-In April 2012 the case against Díaz and the 23 members of the community was dismissed for lack of evidence.
+In April 2012, the case against Díaz and the 23 members of the community was dismissed for lack of evidence.
 In November the Court of Appeal of Resistencia withdrew the charges against Díaz and Amanda Asikak in relation to the cutting of the route, the judges holding that that was the only means of protest available to the aborigines.
-In 2014 Díaz presented the cause of indigenous peoples in Argentina before the United Nations in New York.
+In 2014, Díaz presented the cause of indigenous peoples in Argentina before the United Nations in New York.
 The same year, the "Abya Yala" Commission for Free Peoples (Junta Abya Yala por los Pueblos Libres, JALP) gave Díaz its Conciencia ("Awareness") Award.